CDCgov/BART-Survival/paper.md

     7 & 1 & 12 \\
 \end{matrix}
 $$
-Similarily the transformation for observation $6$ would be represented as:
+Similarly, the transformation for observation $6$ would be represented as:
 $$
 \begin{matrix}
 \text{observation} & \text{status} &\text{time} \\